zchking/docs/pages/katalon-studio/tutorials/introduction_api_testing.md

 ### Priorities

 When starting to develop test scenarios, some of us are relatively common to jump right into some of the negative test scenarios (to verify invalid information, validation on special characters, uncommon input, etc.).
 These types of verification might cause crashes and other interesting problems.
 In other words, easy bugs might be found quickly with negative test scenarios.
-Unfortunately, it is not necessarily the best use of a tester’s effort.
+Unfortunately, it is not necessarily the best use of a tester's effort.
 It is suggested that mainline scenarios should be focus first with higher priority.
 A basic guideline is to identify the most common parameters and conditions that an end developer will use when calling the APIs and test these scenarios extensively.

 ### Functional and Non-functional testing priorities